Shooting at a Texas elementary school leaves 14 students and a teacher dead, governor says

-An 18-year-old man opened fire at an elementary school in Uvalde, Texas, on Tuesday, killing 14 students and a teacher, Gov. Greg Abbott said.
+Two days before the start of summer break, an 18-year-old man opened fire at an elementary school in Uvalde, Texas, on Tuesday, killing 14 students and one teacher, Gov. Greg Abbott said.

+Uvalde Consolidated Independent School District police Chief Pete Arredondo said there also were multiple injuries from a "mass casualty incident" at Robb Elementary in Uvalde.
+The gunman is believed to have acted alone and is dead, he said.

 Uvalde Memorial Hospital spokesperson Tom Nordwick earlier said that two people died in the school shooting and that 13 children and a man in his 40s were being treated for injuries.